Frequently asked questions about....academic problems

 I’m not happy with my course, can i change to something else?

 This is a fairly common situation and so can be a straightforward process.
-You could try speaking to your Head of Department, as it might be that the course will improve.
+You could try speaking to your Programme Leader (or equivalent), as it might be that the course will improve or become more suited to you.
+You are encouraged to also speak to your Faculty Student Support Officer.

-However you should contact us to discuss the possible financial implications of a course change, especially if you have studied more than one year at University.
-We can be contacted at The Advice Centre.
-You may also want to try reading our Academic Problems booklet.
+You should contact us to discuss the possible financial implications of any course change, especially if you have studied more than one year at University.
+You may also want read our Academic Problems booklet.

 I’ve made a huge mistake, uni is not for me. how do i leave?